minagawah/cra-ts-emotion-tailwind-solution/README.md

 - tailwindcss
 - tailwind.macro@next

-For `tailwind.macro`, we are installing `next`, otherwise you get a runtime error as you import:
+For `tailwind.macro`, we need to specifically install `tailwind.macro@next`, otherwise you will see the following runtime error:

 ```
 Uncaught TypeError: Cannot read property 'default' of undefined
 ```

-Just like ESlint does not understand what `tw` means, so TypeScript does not understand `tailwind.macro` module.
+Just like ESlint does not understand what `tw` means, so TypeScript does not understand what `tailwind.macro` is.
-So, we are defining it.
+So, we need to define it:

 #### # `./src/types.d.ts`